 David pulled over for a couple of minutes in front of 2255 Verde Oak Drive and shared some stories with me.

-As David spoke, it was apparent that regardless of how many stories the house might have, the story of its original owner, actor Ramon Novarro, easily eclipsed them.
+As David spoke, it was apparent that regardless of how many stories the house, designed by Frank Lloyd Wright’s son, might have on its own, the story of its original owner, actor Ramon Novarro, easily eclipsed them.
 The story of Novarro’s life was bigger than that of the home’s architectural legacy and was more interesting than the custom turquoise tile that the structure features.

 Ramon Novarro was born in the Mexican plateau city of Victoria de Durango, in 1899.
 He was a life-long Roman Catholic and three of his sisters, Guadalupe, Rosa, and Leonor, joined Convents and became nuns.